|

 •Retarder - JoSonja Retarder Medium

 •Antique - We have our own mix, but there are ones available.
-I will be selling the small tubs of my antiquing for some time and it never dries up if kept closed.
+My own antiquing never dries up if kept closed.

 • Stains - I like Minwax brand for oil base, but there are also water base ones.